History of Big Red Cats

 Greg Butler - 3 winters Long time snowcat driver - well liked by guests.

-Peter Kello - so much help other 10 years - thanks
+Peter Kello - so much help over 10 years - thanks

 Glen Hayes - 4 winters driving; a real natural

-Natasha Stormes - 3 winters with Big Red Cats first driving and then in the office.
-Recently got a job at Red Mountain in Marketing - she will always be welcome back!
+Natasha Stormes - 4 winters with Big Red Cats first driving and then in the office.
+Now working with the Josie.

 Peter Hoyle - 2 winters Great character and skier and has made a great contribution over the last 2 years